Djamel Mesbah

-Djamel Eddine Mesbah (جمال الدين مصباح; born 9 October 1984) is an Algerian professional manager and a former footballer who is currently the assistant manager of the Algeria U23.
+Djamel Eddine Mesbah (جمال الدين مصباح; born 9 October 1984) is an Algerian professional football coach and a former player who is the assistant coach of the Lebanon national team.

 An Algerian international, Mesbah was a member of the Algeria national team at two World Cups, the 2010 FIFA World Cup in South Africa and the 2014 FIFA World Cup in Brazil, as well as 2013 Africa Cup of Nations in South Africa.
-As of 27 March 2019, he has 35 international caps and 1 goal for the Desert Foxes.
+As of 27 March 2019, he has 35 international caps and one goal for the Desert Foxes.

 Club career

 Early career

 Born in Zighoud Youcef, Algeria, Mesbah began his playing career in the junior ranks of French club US Annecy-le-Vieux before being spotted by scouts from Swiss side Servette FC in 2001.
 He progressed through the ranks at Servette and made his senior debut in the 2003–04 Swiss Super League season, playing in 11 games and scoring 3 goals.